arturscheiner/dgb-gitsync/README.md

 # Digibeectl Git Sync

-This script allows you easily sync a Digibee pipeline with a git repo
+This script allows you to easily sync a Digibee pipeline with a git repo

 ## Synchronizing Digibee Pipelines with Git: An Essential Integration for CI/CD